 There are three expressions in English that commonly use either few, when modifying plural nouns, or little when modifying singular nouns and verbs.
-Note that these terms never modify adjectives or adverbs; that is, English has no equivalent to Catalan expressions such as L'aigua és poc calenta, and must use a negative instead: The water isn't very hot (L'aigua no és gaire calenta).
+Note that these terms never modify adjectives or adverbs (the exception is a little).
+English has no equivalent to Catalan expressions such as L'aigua és poc calenta, and must use a negative instead: The water isn't very hot (L'aigua no és gaire calenta).